 "Linear" Two adjacent ADC sample points are connected by a straight line, the interpolated points are located on the line.
-You see a polygonal waveform similar to the real signal, and also the ADC sample points as vertexes.

-"sin (x)/x" Two adjacent ADC sample points are connected by a $\sin(x)/x$ curve, and also the adjoining sample points are considered by this curve.
+You see a polygonal waveform similar to the real signal, and also the ADC sample points as vertexes. "sin (x)/x" Two adjacent ADC sample points are connected by a $sin(x)/x$ curve, and also the adjoining sample points are considered by this curve.
 The interpolated points are located on the resulting curve.
-This interpolation method is precise and shows the best signal curve.
+This inter- polation method is precise and shows the best signal curve.
 "Sample/Hold" The ADC sample points are displayed like a histogram.
-For each sample interval, the voltage is taken from the sample point and considered as constant, and the intervals are connected with vertical lines.
+For each sample interval, the voltage is taken from the sample point and con- sidered as constant, and the intervals are connected with vertical lines.
 Thus, you see the discrete values of the ADC - the measured samples.
+Remote comma nd .

-ACQuire: INTerpolate on page 489
+ACQuire: INTerpolate on page 472